Pavel Jozef Šafárik: Germany (1815–1817)

-In 1815 he began to study at the University of Jena, where he turned from a poet into a scientist.
+In 1815, he began to study at the University of Jena, where he turned from a poet into a scientist.
 It was the wish of his father, who financed him, to study there.

 He attended lectures in history, philology, philosophy and natural sciences (lectures held by the professors Fries, Oken, Luden, and Eichenstädt), studied books of Herder and Fichte, was observing current literature and studied classical literature.
 While there he translated into Czech the Clouds of Aristophanes (issued in the Časopis Českého musea [Journal of the Bohemian museum] in 1830) and the Maria Stuart of Schiller (issued in 1831).

 In 1816, he became a member of the Latin Society of Jena.
-17 of Šafárik's poems written at this time (1815–16) appeared in the Prvotiny pěkných umění by Hromádka in Vienna and made Šafárik well known among the Slovaks and the Czech lands.
+Seventeen of Šafárik's poems written at this time (1815–1816) appeared in the Prvotiny pěkných umění by Hromádka in Vienna and made Šafárik well known among the Slovaks and the Czech lands.
 In Jena, which Šafárik liked very much, he mainly learned to apply scientific methods and found a lot of new friends.
-One of them was the important Slovak writer Ján Chalupka, and another one, Samuel Ferjenčík, introduced him to Johann Wolfgang Goethe.
+One of them was the Slovak writer Ján Chalupka, and another one, Samuel Ferjenčík, introduced him to Johann Wolfgang Goethe.
 Although he was an excellent student, Šafárik had to leave the University of Jena in May 1817 for unknown reasons (probably lack of money).

 In 1817, on his way back home, he visited Leipzig and Prague.
 In Prague, where he was searching for a tutor job, he spent one month and joined the literary circle, whose members were Josef Dobrovský, Josef Jungmann and Václav Hanka, whom Šafárik thus got to know in person.